 Payment may be by check, certified check, money order or credit card (Visa, MasterCard, or Discover).

-As a new institution, the DRCTI is embarking on becoming an accredited institution eligible for Title IV funding.
+The DRCTI is embarking on becoming eligible for Title IV funding.
 This process will be ongoing for two years or more.

-Until the DRCTI is accredited, students must obtain private funding.
-Until we are accredited, by law, we cannot accept financial aid funding for students.
+Until the DRCTI is approved to accept Title IV funding, students must obtain private funding.
+Until we are approved, by law, we cannot accept financial aid funding for students.

 The DRC Training Institute is pleased to offer the Kibby Memorial Scholarship each year to a deserving student.